-Your Edward Jones SIMPLE IRA is a self-directed IRA, which means that you direct the investments held in the IRA.
-Investments are limited to those legally permissible for an IRA and which are obtainable through the Custodian in its regular course of business.
+Your EJTC SIMPLE IRA is a self-directed IRA, which means that you direct the investments held in the IRA.
 You have the responsibility for selecting investments and for monitoring their performance.
-Investment performance will vary with the investment selected and cannot be projected by and is not guaranteed by Edward Jones.
+Investment performance will vary with the investment selected and cannot be projected by and is not guaranteed by EJTC.
 If you have entered into an investment advisory agreement, the investment decisions may be made by the investment advisor pursuant to the investment advisory agreement.
-In the absence of any investment direction from you or an investment advisor, all uninvested cash held in the Account will be invested in an interest-bearing account, a money market mutual fund or other similar investments.
 Your self-directed SIMPLE IRA is maintained for your exclusive benefit.